maxmurdoch/flock/src/pages/products/commercial.md

         Chat to our customer support team through the app, or give us a call.
         Whichever you prefer.
       title: Instant support
-  title: Why do professionals use Flock Cover?
+  title: Why do professionals fly with Flock?
 showCoverNote: true
 doINeedInsurance:
   title: ''
 how:
   description: >-
     Insuring your drone flight has never been easier.
-Get covered in under 30 seconds with just a couple of taps.
+All it takes is a matter of taps.
   list:
     - image: ../../images/uploads/phone--flight-details@2x.png
       text: >-